 I am pastor of Old Prospect, a Baptist Church that meets near Mt.
-Enterprise, TX.
-My wife and I have two adult children and one grandchild.
+Enterprise, Texas.
+My wife and I have two adult children and two grandchildren.
 I was ordained to the ministry in 1983, am a tent-making minister and work in the education industry.
 In addition to family, church and work, I am active in Sacred Harp singing and write songs in this style.
-I am the former editor of a Baptist newsletter styled The Baptist Waymark and currently co-editor of The Trumpet.
+I am the former editor of a Baptist newsletter styled The Baptist Waymark and a founding editor of The Trumpet (no longer in publication).

 rl_vaughn -AT- yahoo.com

 The purpose of this blog is glorify Jesus Christ while posting thoughts about things that interest me.
 The main themes of the blog, based on my interests, will be the Bible and Baptists, songs, hymns and history.
 Announcements, current events and such like will creep in from time to time.

 All fundamental doctrines grow from two foundational truths – that God is and that He has revealed Himself in the sixty-six books we call the Holy Bible.
 God is.
 The Bible is inspired.

 All things were created by and exist by God, who reveals Himself as the Father, the Son, and the Holy Spirit.

 The work of God in the world through Jesus Christ is the central truth of the Bible.

 Salvation is a need of man and a work of God.